dswenn/dswenn.github.io/projects/_posts/2022-4-11-22-Homelessness.markdown

 Design Fellow @ Stanford d.
 School | March-September 2021

 ## Project Summary
-A digital kiosk system that replaces a paper binder sign in/sign out system.
+We created and successfully implemented a scalable, low cost digital kiosk system currently used by six shelters, serving over **500** homelessness clients daily.
+Clients (people experiencing homelessness) can use this kiosk to sign in and out with privacy.
 Staff have a user interface to better track and manage the safety and well-being of their clients.
-Clients have more privacy than a paper binder where others can see if they have signed in or not.

 ## Motivation
 Growing up in the Bay Area, I noticed the increase in the homelessness population.
 I remember when I was young, my mom and I walked past a man on the ground, and I asked my mom, "Why am I here and why is he there?"
 It was a naive question.
 As a child, I just wanted people to be happy and equal.
 It's a world I still strive for.

 ## Design Process
 Design is filled with ambiguity.
 My team and I were tasked to find a problem and to then design a solution for LifeMoves, a homelessness organization that has been operating in the Bay Area for over 35 years.
-We visited eight of their shelters, spoke with over 50 clients (people experiencing homelessness), and conducted interviews with those currently on the streets.
+We visited eight of their shelters, spoke with over 50 clients, and conducted interviews with those currently on the streets.

 ![home]({{ site.url }}/assets/img/homelessness/process.png)